Klimaliste

 Klimaliste (Climate List) is the name of various microparties and voter groups in Germany that advocate climate protection measures to meet the 1.5 °C IPCC and Paris Agreement warming limit target.
 They see themselves as a grassroots movement.

 Since 2020, climate activists have won mandates in German local elections.
-They received national to international attention by participating in the state elections in Baden-Württemberg and Rhineland-Palatinate in March 2021.
+They received national and international attention by participating in the state elections in Baden-Württemberg and Rhineland-Palatinate in March 2021.
 A federal party was founded a quarter of a year later.

 Overview

 Germany

 In October 2020, the registered association Klimaliste Deutschland was founded.
 This differentiates itself from the federal party of the same name, which was founded on 19 June 2021 in order to be able to participate in federal and European elections in the future.